 - Schedule an appointment with your dentist if you’d like to have your teeth whitened or cleaned before the wedding

 - Mail invitations out to everyone eight weeks prior to the wedding date and send accommodation info to your out-of-town guests

-- Compile and complete name change documents or purchase a bridal name change kit online which contains all of the necessary forms to file
+- Compile and complete name change documents or purchase a bridal name change kit online

 - Fill out a change of address form at the post office, if necessary